 Activation adverts drive trial.
 Customers are already in “buying” mode.

 But if the customer isn’t aware of or considering the brand, activation adverts won’t work.
 Customers will ignore them.
-They’ll seem irrelevant.
+They’re not relevant.

 You need brand-building adverts to build awareness and consideration first.
-Then your activation adverts convert those customers with rational and logical arguments to buy.
+Then your activation adverts persuades those customers to buy with rational and logical offers.

 Incentives and sales promotions